-2023 28 February 2023 Silent merger by acquisition of Invest Drève S 25 April 2023 Increase of the registered capital to 641,126, increase within the authorised capital, by a co Basecamp management and development and 31 August 2023 Silent merger by acquisition of City'zen BV.
-18 December 2023 Increase of the registered capital to 688,100, increase within the authorised capital by mea emptive right of existing shareholders and wi by means of an exempted, accelerated privat institutional investors.
-2024 31 January 2024 Silent Merger through Acquisition of Xior Nar 19 February 2024 Renewal of the authorization to the board of one or more installments and amendment of Associations Code.
-18 April 2024 Increase of the registered capital to 700,284, increase within the authorized capital by mea Basecamp transaction).
-04 June 2024 Increase of the registered capital to 712,351, contribution in kind in the context of the optic 27 June 2024 Increase of the registered capital to 740,300, increase within the authorized capital by mea Campo Pequeno (Portugal).
-5 July 2024 Increase of the registered capital to 762,197, increase within the authorized capital by mea LivinnX (Poland).
-12 september 2024 Renewal of the authorization to the board of one or more installments and amendment of Associations Code.
-30 September 2024 Silent Merger through Acquisition of Xior Om 2025 21 January 2025 Increase of the registered capital to 813,995, increase in cash within the authorized capital shareholders and without granting a priority a exempted, accelerated private placement usi investors.
-4 April 2025 Renewal of the authorization to the board of one or more installments and amendment of Associations Code.
-14 April 2025 Increase of the registered capital to 824,713, increase within the authorized capital by contransaction).
+2023 28 February 2023 Silent merger by acquisition of Invest Drève St. Pierre NV.
+25 April 2023 Increase of the registered capital to 641,126,898 EUR, represented by 35,618,161 shares following a capital increase within the authorised capital, by a contribution in kind of receivables (in particular the contribution of the Basecamp management and development activities).
+31 August 2023 Silent merger by acquisition of City'zen BV.
+18 December 2023 Increase of the registered capital to 688,100,346 EUR, represented by 38,227,797 shares following a capital increase within the authorised capital by means of a contribution in cash, with cancellation of the statutory preemptive right of existing shareholders and without granting a priority allocation right to the existing shareholders, by means of an exempted, accelerated private placement using an accelerated bookbuild ("ABB") for international institutional investors.
+2024 31 January 2024 Silent Merger through Acquisition of Xior Namen BV, Xior Octopus NV, and Xior Ruhl NV 19 February 2024 Renewal of the authorization to the board of directors to increase the company's authorized share capital in one or more installments and amendment of the articles of association to comply with the Companies and Associations Code.
+18 April 2024 Increase of the registered capital to 700,284,132 EUR represented by 38,904,674 shares following a capital increase within the authorized capital by means of a contribution (first earn-out obligation in the context of the Basecamp transaction).
+04 June 2024 Increase of the registered capital to 712,351,908 EUR, represented by 39,575,106 shares following of a contribution in kind in the context of the optional dividend.
+27 June 2024 Increase of the registered capital to 740,300,940 EUR represented by 41,127,830 shares following a capital increase within the authorized capital by means of a contribution in kind in the context of the acquisition of Campo Pequeno (Portugal).
+5 July 2024 Increase of the registered capital to 762,197,094 EUR represented by 42,344,283 shares following a capital increase within the authorized capital by means of a contribution in kind in the context of the acquisition of LivinnX (Poland).
+12 september 2024 Renewal of the authorization to the board of directors to increase the company's authorized share capital in one or more installments and amendment of the articles of association to comply with the Companies and Associations Code.
+30 September 2024 Silent Merger through Acquisition of Xior Ommegang NV and Xior Hasselt NV 2025 21 January 2025 Increase of the registered capital to 813,995,658 EUR, represented by 45,221,981 shares following a capital increase in cash within the authorized capital, with cancellation of the statutory pre-emptive right of the existing shareholders and without granting a priority allocation right to the existing shareholders, by means of an exempted, accelerated private placement using an accelerated bookbuild ("ABB") for international institutional investors.
+4 April 2025 Renewal of the authorization to the board of directors to increase the company's authorized share capital in one or more installments and amendment of the articles of association to comply with the Companies and Associations Code.
+14 April 2025 Increase of the registered capital to 824,713,182 EUR represented by 54,817,399 shares following a capital increase within the authorized capital by contribution (second earn-out obligation in the context of the Basecamp transaction).